Tanishk901/Tanishk901/README.md

 - 💬 Ask me about my projects..!!!
 - 📫 How to reach me: tanishk901@gmail.com | www.linkedin.com/in/tanishkmahakalkar/
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am a Writer and Poet.
 Motivational Speaker and a Leader.
-I know MERN Stack, Flutter, Python, C++ with DSA, and last but not least AIML and DL!
+I know MERN Stack, Flutter, Python, C++ with DSA, and last but not least AIML and DL!!